Governorate of Estonia: Russification

-The Russian Orthodoxy came unexpectedly into the Baltic area in the 1840s, causing the struggle between the Orthodox and the Lutheran churches, which had attended since the Northern Crusades, for the allegiance of Estonians.
-There, the Russification process was also performed for religious purposes.
-In 1883, in Wiek county, the conversation movement among 3,400 Estonian peasants began, which had the motivation of strong anti-German sentiment.
+The promotion of Russian Orthodoxy in the Baltic area starting in the 1840s caused a struggle with the local Lutheran church, which a majority of Estonians had adhered to since the Northern Crusades.
+In 1883, motivated by anti-German sentiment a conversion movement among 3,400 Estonian peasants began in Wiek county.
 During his first tenure as governor, Shakhovskoy sought to propagate Orthodoxy in his ruling governorate, which caused spiritual dissatisfaction among the Baltic natives who lived under a German-controlled Protestantism.
 In 1886, Shakhovskoy suggested to the procurator of the Holy Synod, Konstantin Pobedonostsev, that Orthodoxy was the quickest way to unite the Estonians into the "great Russian family".
 Furthermore, in 1885, Alexander III reinstated that children of mixed Lutheran-Orthodox marriages be only baptised as Orthodox, and the reconverts to Lutheranism were again considered members of the state church.

-The major factor that was unavoidable in internal affairs was the gradual introduction of Russian as the language in administration in 1885; by 1889, Russian had become the language in municipal government and exclusively in higher courts, as well as in communication among all administrative organs.
-Estonian intelligentsia, which had sought equal rights for Estonian as an administrative language and had been rooted in a Baltic Weltanschauung, proved this aspect of Russification disorienting.
-Some of them, who had received their education in German, were able to retool themselves, but it was a long process.
+Another major factor was the gradual introduction of Russian as the language of administration in 1885; by 1889, Russian had become the language in municipal government and exclusively in higher courts, as well as in communication among all administrative organs.
+The Estonian intelligentsia, which had sought equal rights for Estonian as an administrative language and had been rooted in a Baltic Weltanschauung, disapproved of this.
+Some of them, who had received their education in German, were able to adjust after a long process.